In South Korea, deepfake porn wrecks women's lives and deepens gender conflict

 The school lists have not been formally verified, but officials including President Yoon Suk Yeol have confirmed a surge of explicit deepfake content on social media.
 Police have launched a seven-month crackdown.

 Recent attention to the problem has coincided with France’s arrest in August of Pavel Durov, the founder of the messaging app Telegram, over allegations that his platform was used for illicit activities including the distribution of child sexual abuse.
-The South Korean government said Monday that Telegram has pledged to enforce a zero-tolerance policy on illegal deepfake content.
+South Korea's telecommunications and broadcast watchdog said Monday that Telegram has pledged to enforce a zero-tolerance policy on illegal deepfake content.

 Police say they’ve detained 387 people over alleged deepfake crimes this year, more than 80% of them teenagers.
 Separately, the Education Ministry says about 800 students have informed authorities about intimate deepfake content involving them this year.